Major storm heads to Northeast after blanketing Midwest

 The snow was expected to start falling in Massachusetts on Monday morning, bringing up to a foot of snow to impact the evening commute.
 The storm will reach northern New England later that night, meteorologists said.

-Winds strong enough to bring down tree branches with gusts ranging from 35 to 50 mph were forecast for the storm.
+Winds strong enough to bring down tree branches with gusts ranging from 35 to 50 mph (55 to 80 kmh) were forecast for the storm.